The 20 Best Deafness Craniofacial Syndrome Doctors Near Me in Pennsylvania, US

 Accepting New Patients

 Noel Jabbour, MD, MS, is the director of the Congenital Ear Center at UPMC Children’s Hospital of Pittsburgh, a specialty center dedicated to the care of children with microtia and aural atresia and other auricular anomalies.
 He is also the Otolaryngology representative to the Cleft-Craniofacial Center at UPMC Children’s Hospital and is an associate professor of Otolaryngology at the University of Pittsburgh School of Medicine.
 He is board certified in Complex Pediatric Otolaryngology and in Otolaryngology—Head & Neck Surgery.
 Dr. Jabbour is rated as an Experienced provider by MediFind in the treatment of Deafness Craniofacial Syndrome.
-His top areas of expertise are Laryngomalacia, Otitis Media with Effusion, Micrognathia, Myringotomy, and Mastoidectomy.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Laryngomalacia, Otitis Media with Effusion, Micrognathia, Myringotomy, and Mastoidectomy.
+Dr. Jabbour is board certified in American Board Of Otolaryngology - Head And Neck Surgery.
+Dr. Jabbour is currently accepting new patients.

 Experienced in Deafness Craniofacial Syndrome